-An Alabama power of attorney is a legal document that enables a person (principal) to allow somebody else to represent them on matters concerning business or medical affairs.
-Use a power of attorney form to have someone temporarily make legal decisions on your behalf or ensure choices are made in your best interest if you become incapacitated.
+An Alabama power of attorney enables a person (principal) to allow somebody else to represent them on matters concerning business or medical affairs.
+Use this document to have someone temporarily make legal decisions on your behalf or ensure choices are made in your best interest if you become incapacitated.

-Statute: Title 26, Chapter 1A of the Code of Alabama.
+Statute: Alabama Uniform Power of Attorney (Title 26, Chapter 1A of the Code of Alabama).

 Unlike a non-durable one, it stays valid even if the person can’t make decisions anymore.